Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2inclass.md

 ### Introduction:
 Welcome to the Making with Mushrooms activity!
-Our goal is to help you discover and get you inspired by the potential of living matter as a material.
+Our goal is to help you discover and be inspired by the potential of living matter as a material.
 In class goal: Make your own mycelium material object.
 To complete this activity you will first make your own mycelium material.
-Finally, you are asked to document and share your images as part of your PSET-8.
+Finally, you are asked to document and share your images as part of your PSET-2.

 ### Make your own mycelium material object: